Canadian Black Policy Network

 We are recruiting Executive Committee Members for CBPN!

-The Canadian Black Policy Network (CBPN)—inspired by Harvard Kennedy School's annual Black Policy Conference—is a policy-driven forum which seeks to provide unique opportunities to collaborate, innovate and find sustainable solutions for policy issues affecting Canada’s Black communities.
+The Canadian Black Policy Network (CBPN) — formerly known as the Toronto Black Policy Conference —is a policy-driven forum which seeks to provide unique opportunities to collaborate, innovate and find sustainable solutions for policy issues affecting Canada’s Black communities.

 The network's main goals are to create a safe space for Black community members and allies to explore policy issues affecting Canada's Black communities; encourage Black community engagement within the policy process both in a leadership and adequately-consulted capacity; and to encourage and promote solidarity and unity within Black communities through open dialogue and collaboration.

 CBPN is founded and spearheaded by Eunice Kays, Sharnelle Morgan, and Anna-Kay Russell—three Master of Public Policy graduates from the Munk School of Global Affairs and Public Policy at the University of Toronto.
-Together, the three founders of the Canadian Black Policy Network created the first-ever Toronto Black Policy Conference.
+Together, the three founders of the Canadian Black Policy Network co-founded the biennial Toronto Black Policy Conference, which was inspired by the Harvard Kennedy School's annual Black Policy Conference.